-July is here, the weather is gorgeous, and Andy Murray and the England football team have nobly made sure we have nothing to distract us from reading in the sunshine.
+July is here, the weather is iphone spy gorgeous, and Andy Murray and the England football team have nobly made sure we have nothing to distract us from reading in the sunshine.

 We have four brilliant books publishing today, and as ever we have a competition for you.
 Simply tell us on Facebook, Twitter or via the comments below which you’re most excited to read, and you’ll be in with a chance of winning all four!

-Competition closes at 11.59pm next Wednesday 9th July, so get in touch now!
+Competition closes at spy on windows 7 phone 11.59pm next Wednesday 9th July, so get in touch now!

 A Naked Singularity by Sergio De La Pava

 What to say about this truly magnificent novel?
 Perhaps you could begin by noting it was shortlisted for the inaugural Folio Prize, or that it won the prestigious PEN/Robert W Bingham Prize in the United States.
 You could point out that the Sunday Times called it “unputdownable”, The Times went with “mesmerizing”, Stuart Kelly in the Guardian wrote “It is ambitious, affecting, intelligent, plangent, comic, kooky and impassioned.
 I’ve read a lot of novels this year, between judging the Man Booker prize and the Granta Best of Young British Novelists, and I’ve yearned for this kind of exuberant, precise fiction.”

 If you really insist on knowing what it’s about, it’s the story of Casi, a Manhattan lawyer who defends the most impoverished and desperate citizens to enter the New York justice system.
 It’s the story of his quest to commit the perfect crime; to rescue a mentally impaired inmate from death row; to discover a recipe for the perfect empanadas.
 It’s actually very good.